 - 1. Generate credibility and reliability (trustworthiness) in the activity and the achieved results by the organisation in R&I. - 2.
-Align the policies and strategies of the organisation with European guidelines and thus increase the possibilities for cooperation and funding. - Facilitate stable relationships with stakeholders by including them in participatory spaces so their legitimate interests are considered and, as a result, the quality of results improved. - 4.
-Promote a culture that fosters cohesion and a common decision-making position, as well as a healthy working environment that inspires confidence. - Encourage a proactive position towards the current challenges of R&I: integrity, gender perspective, public engagement, and open access. - 6.
+Align the policies and strategies of the organisation with European guidelines and thus increase the possibilities for cooperation and funding. - 3.
+Facilitate stable relationships with stakeholders by including them in participatory spaces for exchange, debate and understanding so their legitimate interests are considered and, as a result, the quality of results improved. - 4.
+Promote a culture that fosters cohesion and a common decision-making position, as well as a healthy working environment that inspires confidence. - 5.
+Encourage a proactive position towards some current challenges of R&I: research integrity, gender perspective, public engagement, and open access. - 6.
 Involve stakeholders to increase economic profitability with the rational and sustainable use of scarce resources. - 7.
 Reduce internal and external coordination costs deriving from possible conflicts and misconducts that have an economic and reputational impact. - 8.
-Position the organisation in terms of RRI by building trust and a reputation for excellence in R&I. - Build the character of the organisation by promoting or complying with various existing political and legal frameworks. - 10.
-Promote a close relationship with the community and its needs by responding to the expectations of society (e.g., sustainability, social justice, gender perspective, and integrity research, etc.).
+Position the organisation in terms of RRI by building trust and a reputation for excellence in R&I. - 9.
+Build the character of the organisation by promoting or complying with various existing political and legal frameworks. - 10.
+Promote a close relationship with the community and its values and needs by responding to the expectations of society (e.g. sustainability, social justice, data protection, new technologies and AI, health, food/farming, water, among others and integrity research, etc.).